TranPhucVinh/Cplusplus/Algorithms/Encryption/README.md

     A->>B: A encrypts his msg by B's public key then sends it to B B->>A: B decrypts A's encryted msg by his private key
 ```
-In private key encryption, initially, B keep his own private key in order to decrypt the message encrypted by his public key which he sends to A. However, public key encryption algorithm, e.g RSA, supports encrypting the message by the private key and decrypting that encrypted message by the public key.
+In private key encryption, initially, B keeps his own private key in order to decrypt the message encrypted by his public key which he sends to A. However, **public key encryption algorithm**, e.g RSA, **supports encrypting the message by the private key** and **decrypting that encrypted message by the public key**.

 # Cryptographic hash function
 A cryptographic hash function takes an input, m, and computes a fixed size string H(m) known as a hash.
 Checksum and CRCs meet this definition.
 A cryptographic hash function is also required to be computationally infeasible to find any two different messages x and y such that H(x) = H(y).